EducationMoney.com Homepage

 APPLICATION AND AWARD PROCESS:

-Application Procedure: Student completes a "Free Application for Federal Student Aid" and submits it to the agency specified on the form.
+Application Procedure: This program is excluded from coverage under OMB Circular No. A-102.
+This program is excluded from coverage under OMB Circular No. A-110.
+Student completes a "Free Application for Federal Student Aid" and submits it to the agency specified on the form.
 Students may apply using a paper application, an electronic application, or via the Internet.
-The U.S. Department of Education calculates the student's financial eligibility for assistance and the agency to which the student sent the application returns a notification to the student of his or her eligibility for assistance.
+The Department of Education calculates the student's financial eligibility for assistance and the agency to which the student sent the application returns a notification to the student of his or her eligibility for assistance.
 The student submits this notification to the institution of his or her choice in order to have his or her award calculated.
-This program is excluded from coverage under OMB Circular No. A-110.

 Award Procedure: Institutions act as disbursing agents for the Department of Education.
 The institution that the student attends calculates and disburses the Federal Pell Grant, using a payment schedule developed by the Department of Education that determines the amount of the award based on the student's expected family contribution, cost of attendance, and enrollment status.

-Deadlines: Contact the program office for deadlines.
+Deadlines: Contact the headquarters or regional office, as appropriate, for application deadlines.

-Range of Approval/Disapproval Time: Approximately 2 to 4 weeks.
+Range of Approval/Disapproval Time:

-Appeals: An institution, on the basis of supplemental documentation, may rule that an applicant is self-supporting, even though under the standard criteria, the applicant would normally be considered financially dependent on his or her parents.
+An institution, on the basis of supplemental documentation, may rule that an applicant is self-supporting, even though under the standard criteria, the applicant would normally be considered financially dependent on his or her parents.
 An institution may adjust on a case-by-case basis a student's data elements used to calculate his or her EFC and cost of attendance due to unusual circumstances documented by the institution.

-Renewals: Students who have applied in the previous award year may be eligible to complete a paper or electronic renewal application which contains preprinted student data and requires students only to update certain information.
+Students who have applied in the previous award year may be eligible to complete a paper or electronic renewal application which contains preprinted student data and requires students only to update certain information.
 However, eligibility is still annually determined.

 ASSISTANCE CONSIDERATIONS:

-Length and Time Phasing of Assistance: Students are currently limited to one Federal Pell Grant during any award year (July 1 through June 30).
+Students are currently limited to one Federal Pell Grant during any award year (July 1 through June 30).
 There is no funding for students to receive a second Federal Pell Grant during a single award year.
 Funds for one Federal Pell Grant are usually disbursed at least twice during an award year.
 Students may only receive a Federal Pell Grant until they have received a bachelor's degree.
+See the following for information on how assistance is awarded/released: Electronic transfer.

 POST ASSISTANCE REQUIREMENTS:

 Reports: Institutions will be required to furnish reports, periodically, on the disbursement of funds, as well as to furnish any other reports the Secretary requires.
 No reports are required of students.
+Cash reports are not applicable.
+Progress reports are not applicable.
+Institutions will be required to furnish reports, periodically, on the disbursement of funds, as well as to furnish any other reports the Secretary requires.
+No reports are required of students.
+Performance monitoring is not applicable.

 Records: All records pertaining to the eligibility of each Federal Pell Grant recipient and all fiscal management records must be maintained by the institutions for a period of 3 years or until an acceptable audit has been completed, whichever is later.
 Selected students will have the information on their applications verified.